A monograph on covenant baptism from the normative perspective

 First, let’s establish a few rudimentary points about baptism that fall well within the bounds of Christian orthodoxy — that is, Evangelicals on either side of the baptism question should be able to agree on these points without dispute.

 - At its most fundamental, baptism is a rite that represents cleansing and repentance, and it exhibits union with Christ in his death, burial and resurrection.
-This union with Christ is the source of every element in our salvation.
+This union with Christ, with baptism as its epitome, is the source of every element in our salvation.

 - Baptism is a sign and seal of God’s covenant of grace, in which a person is marked off, or “stamped off,” identifying the person with the covenant community, and adopted by God into his family.

 - The duty of all Christians is to be baptized.